Remote Internet Experiments

 („Ďáblík“)

-The task makes it possible to study the basic parameters of a solar cell as an energy source.
-It is possible to measure both classical load characteristics and performance dependence on load.
+The experiment makes it possible to study the basic parameters of a solar cell as an energy source.
+It is possible to measure both the classical load characteristics and the power dependence on load.

 Experiment 11 – AbRaHaM